crystal-lang/crystal-book/docs/syntax_and_semantics/literals/symbol.md

 %i(foo(bar) baz) # => [:"foo(bar)", :baz]
 ```

 Identifiers may contain any unicode characters.
-Individual symbols are separated by a single space character (` `) which must be escaped to use it as a part of an identifier.
+Individual symbols are separated by a single space character, which must be escaped to use it as a part of an identifier.

 ```crystal
 %i(foo\ bar baz) # => [:"foo bar", :baz]